techoraye/TACT-BOT/README.md

 - 🎉 **Entertainment Commands** – Fun and engaging commands to keep your server lively.
 - 📈 **Activity Monitoring** – Track server events, log actions, and keep things organized.
 - 🛠️ **Custom Embeds & Utilities** – Create custom messages, use utilities like polls and timers.
-- 💬 **Premium Features** – Extra functionality for users who support the bot.

 ---